Home » Dietary Supplements » Minerals

 • Molybdenum is a trace mineral needed is small amounts.
 It supports the metabolism of xanthine oxide and sulfer amino acids

-• Molybdenum fat and carbohydrate metabolism.
+• Molybdenum aids fat and carbohydrate metabolism.
 It plays an antioxidant role which fights free radicals in the body

 • Molybdenum deficiencies can lead to metabolic disorders